A Definitive Guide to Emollients, Humectants and Occlusives

 Does your skin-care routine feature products formulated with drying ingredients like soaps or alcohol?
-Look to humectants for help becase they can counteract those drying effects by extracting water molecules from the air and pulling them into the skin’s surface.
-Keep in mind the term “humectant” isn’t typically plastered on product labels, which is why you should look for specific humectant ingredients.
-“Humectant ingredients you may see include amino acids (urea), sugar alcohols (glycerol and sorbitol), honey, molasses, egg white and yolk, aloe vera gel, ceramides, alpha hydroxy acids (lactic acid), glycerin, hyaluronic acid and others,” says Dr. Schmid.
+If so, you should consider adding a humectant moisturizer to your routine.
+Humectants can counteract the drying effects of soaps and alcohols by extracting water molecules from the air and pulling them into the skin’s surface.
+Keep in mind the term humectant isn’t typically plastered on product labels, which is why you should look for specific humectant ingredients.
+“Humectant ingredients you may see include amino acids (urea), sugar alcohols (glycerol and sorbitol), honey, molasses, egg white and yolk, aloe vera gel, ceramides, alpha-hydroxy acids (lactic acid), glycerin, hyaluronic acid and others,” says Dr. Schmid.
 Glycerin and hyaluronic acid are two of the more commonly used humectants in skin care.
-Try the Vichy Aqualia Thermal Face Serum.
+One of our favorite options is the Vichy Aqualia Thermal Hydrating Face Serum*.
 This serum recharges dry, dehydrated skin with 48 hours of moisture.
-It’s formulated with hyaluronic acid, and Vichy’s mineral-rich thermal water to leave skin feeling supple.
-We also love the CeraVe Moisturizing Cream.
-The CeraVe barrier-reinforcing moisturizing cream addresses aggravated skin with a blend of hyaluronic acid and three essential ceramides.
-Apply liberally as often as needed to dry skin.
+It’s formulated with hyaluronic acid and Vichy’s mineral-rich thermal water to leave skin feeling supple.
+We also love the CeraVe Moisturizing Cream* that addresses aggravated skin with a blend of hyaluronic acid and three essential ceramides.

 What Are Emollients?

 Emollients come in the form of creams, gels, lotions and ointments and work to help the skin feel more comfortable and less itchy.
-“Emollients have a tendency to spread on the skin and increase the rate of skin barrier restoration,” Dr. Schmid says.
+“Emollients have a tendency to spread on the skin and increase the rate of skin barrier restoration,” says Dr. Schmid.
 “Lipid application is beneficial for aging skin where natural lipids have been depleted by makeup removers, astringents, soap, showering, environmental exposure, UV radiation and time.”
 According to Dr. Schmid, common emollients include lipids and oils, colloidal oatmeal, shea butter and isopropyl palmitate.
-Our recs?
-The SkinCeuticals Triple Lipid Restore 2:4:2.
-Consider this formula if you’re looking to help restore the skin’s natural lipid barrier that depletes with age.
-It can help improve the appearance of wrinkles and firmness.
-Another goodie is the La Roche-Posay Lipikar Baume AP+.
+We suggest trying the SkinCeuticals Triple Lipid Restore 2:4:2*.
+The formula helps restore the skin’s natural lipid barrier that depletes with age and can improve the appearance of wrinkles and firmness.
+For a drugstore option, try the La Roche-Posay Lipikar Baume Intense Repair Moisturizing Cream*.
 This cream immediately soothes extra dry and eczema-prone skin.
-In addition to restoring your skin's protective barrier, it helps re-balance its microbiome to address irritation.

 What Are Occlusives?

 According to Dr. Schmid, occlusives serve as a physical barrier to help prevent water loss from the skin’s surface, while protecting the skin from external irritants.
 “The effect is retained skin moisture, reduced irritation and skin barrier restoration,” he says.
 Common occlusive agents include waxes (carnauba and beeswax), silicone, oils (olive and soybean), dimethicone, lanolin, mineral oil and white petrolatum.
-Occlusives often boast a thick, heavy consistency when used topically, making them an ideal pick for very dry skin.
-If you have traumatized or severely dry skin, look to the SkinCeuticals Hydra Balm.
+Occlusives often have a thick, heavy consistency when used topically, making them an ideal pick for very dry skin.
+If you have traumatized or severely dry skin, look to the SkinCeuticals Hydra Balm*.
 Apply liberally to compromised or severely dehydrated areas as needed.
-The Kiehl’s Ultra Facial Deep Moisture Balm is another nourishing facial moisturizer formulated for extremely dry skin.
-It contains Edelweiss Flower Extract, a plant known for its ability to strengthen the skin’s barrier to lock in hydration.
+The Kiehl’s Ultra Facial Deep Moisture Balm* is another nourishing facial moisturizer formulated for extremely dry skin.